This is what comes up when you search meditation on Google:

 Objectless meditation is literally about doing nothing, you just sit in a quiet place, with no expectations, you accept anything that happens, you don’t have to deal with it in any way.

-Objectless meditation can be harder than object based meditation because it's harder to know when you're doing it right and the mind can trap you into thinking you're making progress.
+Objectless meditation can be harder than object based meditation because it's harder to know when you're doing it right.

 Remember that trying to do nothing is also doing something, it might sound confusing, but there has to be no effort, at all.
 You are not directing awareness to awareness either, as that is "not possible", what you're doing is just being "aware" by effortlessly not giving your attention to any object.